-One of the consequences of having a high density calorimeter as part of the experiment is the large number of secondary shower particles generated in the calorimeter absorber, some of which are scattered back up towards the top of the payload.
+One of the consequences of having a high-density calorimeter as part of the experiment is the large number of secondary shower particles generated in the calorimeter absorber, some of which are scattered back up towards the top of the payload.
 This complicates the design of charge measurement devices that attempt to identify the incident primary particle.
 As the incident energy increases, so does the number of these back-scattered secondaries and their energy deposit in any charge detectors [10].
 To overcome this challenge the CREAM design includes a large number of charge detectors, using a variety of measurement principles.
-These charge detectors are (from top to bottom) the TCD, the CD, the SCD, and the scintillating fiber hodoscopes (S0/S1 and S2).
+These charge detectors are (from top to bottom) the Timing-based scintillator Charge Detector (TCD), the Cherenkov Detector (CD), the Silicon Charge Detector (SCD), and the scintillating fiber hodoscopes (S0/S1 and S2).
 The TCD utilizes a fast readout system that takes advantage of the brief time interval between the primary's traverse and the arrival of the first secondaries to complete its charge measurement, thereby preventing the back-scatter noise from impacting its measurement of primary charge.
-The SCD is spatially divided into pixels of 2.12 cm2 area each, which minimizes the number of back-scattered particles hitting the same pixel that measures the primary particle.
+The SCD is spatially divided into pixels of $2.12 \,\mathrm{cm}^2$ area each, which minimizes the number of backscattered particles hitting the same pixel that measures the primary particle.
 The CD only measures the Cherenkov radiation produced by relativistic particles, effectively rendering it blind to most back-scattered particles which have relatively low momenta.
-The fiber hodoscopes also use spatial segmentation, by reading out separate fibers with a cross section of only 2×2 mm^2 and a length of 78 cm in S0/S1 (64.6 cm in S2).
+The fiber hodoscopes also use spatial segmentation, by reading out separate fibers with a cross-section of only $2 \times 2 \text{ mm}^2$ and a length of 78 cm in S0/S1 (64.6 cm in S2).
 Since back-scatter is concentrated near the primary path, most of the fiber area sees little if any back-scatter.
-For simulated protons in the TeV energy range the rates of charge mis-identification for protons using 3.0×3.3 cm2 pixels have been estimated to be at the level of ~1% [11].
+For simulated protons in the TeV energy range the rates of charge mis-identification for protons using $3.0 \times 3.3 \text{ cm}^2$ pixels have been estimated to be at the level of $\sim 1\%$ [11].
 For the 2.12 cm2 pixels of the CREAM SCD this rate should be even lower.
-The hodoscopes are used mostly for enhancing trajectory reconstruction to improve charge identification by other systems, which function is not affected by back-scatter to any great extent.
+The hodoscopes are used mostly for enhancing trajectory reconstruction to improve charge identification by other systems, whose function is not affected by back-scatter to any great extent.

-The CREAM instrument (Figs. 1, 2) is comprised of several major detector sub-systems.
-At the top of the experiment is the TCD - a charge detector made up of two crossed layers of large-area thin scintillator paddles read out via fast, low-jitter photo multiplier tubes (PMT).
-Below the TCD are two TRD modules instrumented with thin-walled aluminized Mylar tubes containing a 95% xenon, 5% methane gas mixture.
-Between the TRD modules is a plastic Cherenkov detector to veto low-energy background particles present above Antarctica due to the low geomagnetic cutoff there.
+The CREAM instrument (Figs. 1 and 2) is comprised of several major detector sub-systems.
+At the top of the experiment is the TCD-a charge detector made up of two crossed layers of large-area thin scintillator paddles read out via fast, low-jitter photo multiplier tubes (PMT).
+Below the TCD are two TRD modules instrumented with thinwalled aluminized Mylar tubes containing a 95% xenon, 5% methane gas mixture.
+Between the TRD modules is a plastic CD to veto low-energy background particles present above Antarctica due to the low geomagnetic cutoff there.
 Below these is the calorimeter module, comprised of several parts.
 At the top of this module is the SCD, providing coverage for those particles that miss the TCD and enter the calorimeter module, as well as an independent charge measurement for those that traverse the TCD.
-Below the SCD is a four-layer scintillating fiber hodoscope (S0/S1), providing position measurements and a supplemental charge measurement, followed by a densified graphite target (T1), a two-layer fiber hodoscope (S2) for another position measurement and nuclear interaction detection, a second graphite target (T2), a single fiber layer shower detector (S3) read out by TCD-type PMTs to provide a reference time for the TCD, and finally a tungsten/scintillating fiber sampling calorimeter.
+Below the SCD is a four-layer scintillating fiber hodoscope (S0/S1), providing position measurements and a supplemental charge measurement, followed by a densified graphite target (T1), a two-layer fiber hodoscope (S2) for another position measurement and nuclear interaction detection, a second graphite target (T2), a single fiber layer shower detector (S3) read out by TCD-type PMTs to provide a reference time for the TCD, and finally a tungsten/ scintillating fiber sampling calorimeter.

-Figure 1.
-Photo of the CREAM Instrument during integration.
+Fig. 1.
+Photo of the CREAM instrument during integration.